 John Dempsey Parker is an independent community development consultant and organizer.
 For over twenty years, he has worked to cultivate resilient, self-reliant, and creative community leaders, change-makers, activists, and entrepreneurs.

-John’s current partners, collaborators, and colleagues include Wake Forest University’s School of Divinity, the Institute for Emerging Issues, the Duke Endowment, the Beloved Community Center, Bartimaeus Cooperative Ministries, Repairers of the Breach, the NC Council of Churches, the NC Rural Center, Apiopolis, and the UNC American Indian Center.
+John’s current partners, collaborators, and colleagues include Wake Forest University’s School of Divinity, the Poor People’s Campaign, and the Duke Endowment, as well as the Beloved Community Center, Bartimaeus Cooperative Ministries, Repairers of the Breach, the NC Rural Center, and the Institute for Emerging Issues.

 John is a native from Moore County, North Carolina.
 He received a BA at Wake Forest University in anthropology, international relations, and politics, a MA in applied anthropology from the University of Memphis, a certificate in nonprofit management from Duke University, and a M.Div. from Duke Divinity School.

-John’s career has included directing Good Work (a community development collaborative), the Triad Regional Office of Self-Help (a community development financial institution), teaching cultural and applied anthropology, ethnographic research, research assistant with the Wake Forest University Overseas Research Center, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.
+John’s career has included directing a community development collaborative, community development finance, teaching cultural and applied anthropology and nonprofit management, ethnographic research, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.